-Dust in the Wind is one the shorter long courses in Zwift.
+Dust in the Wind is one of Zwift’s shorter long courses in Zwift.
 It will take you through a dry, dusty landscape filled with dunes and giant sandstone mesas.

-The Dust in the Wind course is challenging but not impossible – it takes about 2 hours of riding time at an average of 180w.
+The Dust in the Wind course is challenging but not impossible – it takes about 1.5-to-2 hours of riding time at an average of 180w.

-Be aware it’s 52 km.
-It’s the Fuego Flats Reverse twice.
-Plus also ride the Titans grove reverse KOM 5 times.
+It’s around 52 km.
+It’s the Fuego Flats Reverse twice plus the Titans Grove reverse KOM.

-It’s a longish ride but it’s fairly flat.
-There are some climbs but nothing but big – all in all it’s gets you up to 600m or so of going up.
+It’s a longish ride but fairly flat.
+There are some climbs but nothing but big – all in all it’s around 600-metres.

-Tip – Personally this route is great if you want to in a particular HR zone.
-Things don’t change too much and I was able to stay in Zone 1-2 pretty easily.
+Tip – Personally this route is great if you want to train in a particular HR zone.
+Things don’t change too much and I could stay in Zone 1-2 pretty easily without losing rhythm.

 Dust in the Wind in Detail

 First, turn left off of Fuego Flats into Titans Grove reverse.
 You’ll ride through Titans Grove (north to south).
 The Strava segment will start at the top of the climb in Titans Grove.